Greece faces early election after PM loses vote on president

 VOLATILE MARKETS

-Underlining the potential volatility facing markets, the main Athens stock market index .ATG fell as much as 11 percent before paring losses while Greek bond yields jumped above 9 percent GR10YT=TWEB.
-The main banking stocks index .FTATBNK fell over 11 percent before recovering.
+Underlining the potential volatility facing markets, the main Athens stock market index fell as much as 11 percent before paring losses while Greek bond yields jumped above 9 percent.
+The main banking stocks index fell over 11 percent before recovering.

 "The outcome of the final vote extends the political uncertainty for at least one month," said Theodore Krintas, head of wealth management at Attica Bank in Athens.
 "One cannot know if the result of early elections will be a viable government."